 The Bible states in Genesis 3:16, “Your desire shall be for your husband and he shall rule over you.”
 I personally, hold to the interpretation, held by many commentators, where the desire of the woman is to rule or control her husband.

 This curse of the fallen woman is simply being portrayed on the big screen as the wish-fulfillment of powerful women and the reality lived out in the lives of many male screenwriters.

 Biblical Manhood & Womanhood: Our View

 As sinners, it is impossible for women to abide by these commandments.
 It is more natural and common for a woman to want to dominate and disrespect her husband, and to seek her own good over placing the needs of her family first.
-However, all things are possible with Christ (Phil 4:13).
+However, all things are possible with Christ (Philippians 4:13).

 No one deserves an Oscar more than an actress who can portray a truly biblical wife—to play such a role is a stretch for anyone and a performance of a lifetime.